CMP-Studio/chatbot-field-study/README.md

 * Our methodology
 * Our raw data
+* A basic summary report with charts & graphs

 We feel interesting insights have emerged from this research and we've posted some key takeaways over on the Studio site.